 There are a variety of factors that affect the amount of energy a person expends at any given moment.
 Age, gender, and physical fitness all affect how much energy is used at rest, during physical activities, or during essential bodily functions.

-There are plenty of little, convenient ways to boost daily energy expenditure, such as choosing to walk short distances instead of taking public transportation or driving, swapping the elevator for the stairs, incorporating stretches and squats into your morning warm-up routine, or adding a step-count goal to your day or week.
+There are plenty of little, convenient ways to boost daily energy expenditure, such as choosing to walk short distances instead of taking public transportation or driving, swapping the elevator for the stairs, incorporating stretches and squats into your morning warm-up routine, doing high-intensity bursts of exercise, or adding a step-count goal to your day or week.

 How To Train Different Energy Systems

-The phosphagen system is best trained through brief sprints lasting no more than 20 seconds each.
+The phosphagen system is best trained through brief high-intensity bursts lasting no more than 20 seconds each.
 Then, with several minutes of rest between each set, you’ll be able to allow your body to replenish its stores of creatine phosphate.

 However, exogenous ketone drinks like Kenetik have zero added sugar, remain caffeine-free, and contain all the necessary electrolytes your body needs to keep you moving!
 Exogenous (i.e. externally sourced) ketones offer all the perks of endogenous (internally created) ketones and ketosis — a process in which your body produces energy by burning fat instead of carbs — without the hassle of keto dieting and intermittent fasting (although Kenetik is keto and fasting friendly!)